Engineering Technology Degrees and Programs

 Combine your interest in healthcare and technology with a specialization that covers medical imaging technology and telemedicine systems.
 Apply your learnings to design and develop cutting-edge medical devices and equipment.Learn More

 Associate with a Specialization in Renewable Energy & Sustainable Power

 Pursue your passion in alternative energy or learn more about the field as you build your knowledge about the future of solar, wind, hydroelectric and geothermal technologies.Learn More

 If you’re interested in working with automated, digital systems, consider this Bachelor’s program to gain practical experience and develop an understanding of engineering principles and their application in various environments.Learn More

 Earn Multiple Credentials with Embedded & Stackable Degrees

 Make the most of your technology-related studies at DeVry.
-We offer several benefits to those who apply and qualify help you create a well-rounded education experience through course offerings like Tech Core, a grant for qualifying students to help make education more accessible and a Scholars Program to help you build a network of like-minded individuals and peers.
+We offer several benefits to help you create a well-rounded educational experience through course offerings like Tech Core, a grant to help make education more accessible and a Scholars Program to help you build a network of like-minded individuals and peers.

 Join a program of driven students looking to make an impact in the field of science, technology, engineering and math.
 We’re proud to award up to $10 million in scholarships for women in tech who apply and qualify.6